Faculty and Administration

 We believe that school is a collection of people sharing common values, and so our faculty and staff are carefully chosen for their talent, humility, intelligence, humor and capacity for learning.
 96% have advanced degrees in their field, and all have chosen to be at Blue School to be part of a growing and thriving community with shared purpose.
 If you would like to learn more about our teachers and administrators, click on the blue text or scroll down.

 Randall de Sève received her bachelor’s degree from Barnard College and her master’s from Teachers College, both of Columbia University.
 She taught young children for many years at Saint Ann’s School and is a bestselling picture book author who enjoys sharing her stories in classrooms and bookstores around New York City and its suburbs.
-She is thrilled to be joining the vibrant community of teachers and learners at Blue School, where she imagines new stories are born daily.
-A longtime Park Slope resident, where she lives with her husband and two daughters, Randall plans to walk or run her beloved Brooklyn Bridge home as often as possible.
+She is thrilled to be joining the vibrant community of teachers and learners at Blue School, where she knows new stories are born daily.
+A longtime resident of Park Slope, where she lives with her husband and two daughters, Randall plans to walk (or run!) her beloved Brooklyn Bridge home as often as possible.

 Wendy Gelsanliter has over twenty five years of experience working with young children and is happy to be joining them in the classroom again at Blue School!
 Wendy’s most recent positions include Associate Director of Jewish Community Project’s Early Childhood Center, Director of the Park Slope Child Care Collective and Assistant Director of Beginnings Nursery School in Manhattan.
 Wendy has 10 years experience teaching young children, from preschool through third grade.
 Music is another passion of Wendy’s.
 As a singer, songwriter, and guitarist, she has produced three CDs for children and their families.
 Wendy’s connection to the Materials Center at the Manny Cantor Center and to her work with the nonprofit, Teaching Beyond the Square, enriches her interactions with children.
 Wendy holds her BA in English from Hamilton College and a M.S. from Bank Street College of Education.
 She has one daughter in college.